-- 23. The ACCC sought submissions from a range of potentially interested parties, including suppliers of HP products, competitors and consumer groups.
-No submissions were received. - 24.
-Further information in relation to the RPM notification is available from the ACCC's website.
+- 25. The ACCC sought submissions from a range of potentially interested parties, including suppliers of HP products, competitors and consumer groups. - 26.
+The ACCC received one submission, from eBay Australia and New Zealand advising that it had no issue with HP's notified conduct. - 27.
+Further information in relation to the RPM notification and eBay's submission are available from the ACCC's website.